Makar-Data/China_suicide_analysis-EN/README.md

 It was possible to roll out two kinds of hypothesis tests: (1) for two independent samples; (2) for categorical values.

 Chi-test of categorical independence was used to determine the relationship of categorical values.
-A heat map of pvalue for the corresponding fields was compiled.
+Given the problem of multiple comparisons, a Bonferroni pvalue correction was performed.A heat map of pvalue for the corresponding fields was compiled.
 The visualization algorithm was taken from [Shafqaat Ahmad](https://medium.com/analytics-vidhya/constructing-heat-map-for-chi-square-test-of-independence-6d78aa2b140f), ([github](https://github.com/shafqaatahmad/chisquare-test-heatmap/tree/main)).
+The adjusted pvalue was taken as the minimum point of the palette.

 ![Chi_heatmap](https://github.com/Makar-Data/China_suicide_analysis-RU/assets/152608115/b74fcc14-2085-4115-955b-27aea07c81ae)
 ```Python